SOPs are easily taken for granted.

 What is an SOP training program?

-An SOP training program provides detailed step-by-step instructions that allow processes to be completed accurately and consistently.
+A standard operating procedures (SOP) training program provides detailed step-by-step instructions that allow processes to be completed accurately and consistently.
 These documents keep procedures big and small running smoothly, securely, and at the highest quality.

 Imagine baking a box of macarons without a recipe.
 Despite the amount of time you put into the process or how high-end your ingredients are, you’ll likely still end up with lopsided shells or sticky bottoms in place of decadent little cream sandwiches.
 Many workplace policies and procedures follow the same philosophy — when valuable resources are used to complete a task, follow with the right methodology for outcomes to reach a desired level of quality .